garagehive/garagehive.github.io/docs/garagehive-checklist-how-to-create.md

       * **Default Value** - You can populate a field with a default value to determine which radio button is pre-ticked.
       * **Attention If Has Value** Ticking this box will allow the Advisor to see from the list of checklists if any particular checklist requires attention.
 Any entry on a line with this ticked will flag a checklist.

-3. To add **Checklist Items** lines, use the available template from the actions bar by selecting **New Line From Template**.
+3. To add **Checklist Items** lines, use the available template from the menu bar by selecting **New Line From Template**.
 This provides you with the following templates:
       * **Checkbox**

          ![](media/garagehive-checklist-checkbox.png)